 - Ice Maintenance and Equipment Operation (IMEO)

-For more information on becoming a CIT through STAR, please visit STAR's website at www.starrinks.com and click on "Education".
+For more information on becoming a CIT, please visit the U.S. Ice Rink Association's website at https://www.usicerinks.com/ and click on "Education".

 For more information on becoming a judge, judges schools, qualifying competition assignments, trial judge events, judging manuals, appointment guidelines, etc., please go to the Judges page.